mpvanderschelling/lekkerrangschikken/README.md

 ## Getting started

 1. Clone this repository
-2. Install the elo package: `pip install elo`
-3. Open terminal in the root folder and run: `python run.py`
+2. Open terminal in the root folder and run: `python run.py`

 ## How to use the script